PACIFIC STATES MARINE FISHERIES COMMISSION POSITION DESCRIPTION

 - Serve as key member of the leadership team, helping guide the organization, develop policies and promote employee growth.

-- Synthesize financial and management data so as to interpret for various management levels the composite financial results of operations.
+- Synthesize financial and management data for various management levels.
 Report on program accomplishments in financial terms.
 Evaluate financial practices to improve methods and systems, operate with greater efficiency, make best use of available technology, and provide better service to the organization.

 - Exercise control over the financial resources of PSMFC by establishing, implementing, and maintaining fiscal policies and procedures.
 Assure financial integrity is maintained and that adequate accounting, budgeting, reporting, payroll, grant and contract administration procedures are established to provide accountability and effective support for accomplishment of PSMFC mission.